 I am a solutions-oriented person and a quick learner.
 In my role as an electrical engineer, I learned to perform well under pressure when designing equipment because our team would not be able to win a contract unless we produced the blueprints quickly, with as few resources as possible.
 In these circumstances, I am not afraid to ask questions to figure out the challenge.
 I do extensive research for every client, so I can be extra prepared.

+When preparing to discuss your weaknesses, choose one that gives you the chance to demonstrate growth and enthusiasm for learning.
 Here are some weaknesses that you might select from for your response:

 Extreme introversion or extroversion